AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/invite-users.md

 1. In the **Username** field, enter the user's email address.

-1. Skip the **Groups** field for now.
-You will add users to groups in <xref:assign-users>.
+1. Skip the **Groups** and **Add individual role** controls for now.
+You will add users to groups and apply roles to them in future steps.

-1. Under **Add individual role**, select one of the following role types:

-   * `Service role` - Select this role to control what Connect service and folder the user can access, and then assign an additional role.

-   * `Account role` - Select this role to assign the user to a Connect role.

-1. (Optional) If you selected the `Service role`, select the service, folder, and role from the dropdown lists.

-   The user is granted access to the designated service and folder, and inherits the permissions of the assigned role.

-1. (Optional) If you selected the `Account role`, select a role from the **Role** dropdown list.

-   The user inherits the permissions of the assigned AVEVA Connect role.

 1. Select **Save**.